CyberFlaw/CyberFlaw/README.md

 </a>
 <br/>

-- 👨‍🎓 I'm currently a COMSCI grad student from [Govt.
+- 👨‍🎓 I'm currently a COMSCI graduate from [Govt.
 Engineering College, Thrissur](http://gectcr.ac.in)

 - 🔭 I'm aspiring to contribute more to Open Source